ABOUT

 Raccoon Care Coordinator, Board Member

 Hannah lives in Cottage Grove, WI.
 She has two cats and a husky.
-She grew up on a farm with kittens, cows and horses.
+She grew up on a farm surrounded by dogs, cats, cows and horses.
 This helped shape her future love for animals and wildlife.
-Her first real job was working at a large horse boarding facility.
-In 2014 she spent a year working at the Dane County Humane Society caring for the dogs, cats, reptiles, horses and bunnies She moved onto different careers and is currently a service contract coordinator with Meridian IT.
+Her first real job was working at a large horse boarding facility and she spent some time working at the Dane County Humane Society.
+She moved onto lots of different careers and is currently a Service Contract Coordinator with Meridian IT.

-In 2020 she attended a day long training to learn the basics and 4 months later she had her first raccoon kits.
-When 2021 came around, she joined the Board of Directors to help assist with social media posts and educating.
-In May of 2021, she became Co-Raccoon Director.
+In 2020 she attended a training to learn the basics and 4 months later she had her first raccoon kits.
+When 2021 came around, she joined the Board of Directors to help assist with social media posts and she also became Assistant Raccoon Care Coordinator.
+In 2023 she jumped into the Raccoon Care Director role.

-In Hannah’s spare time, she loves to read, hike, kayak and spend time with friends.
-She also spends a lot of time doing wildlife and outdoor photography.
+In Hannah’s spare time, she loves to read, hike, kayak, spend time with friends and capture nature and wildlife in photography.

 Opossum Care Coordinator